AgaHei/Movie_Recommendation/README.md

 2. Update progress by modifying this README
 3. Document changes and new features
 4. Keep notebooks well-commented for handoffs between phases

-**For external contributors**:
-- Please open an issue to discuss proposed changes
-- Follow the existing code style and structure
-- Test thoroughly before submitting PRs

 ## 📄 License